Typography and Printing in Italy

 Participants will stay in centrally located hostel or hotels in Milan, Verona, Cornuda, Venice, and Florence.
 Rooms range from double to quad occupancy.
 Continental breakfast is included daily.

-Open to undergraduate or graduate design, art and architecture students from any accredited U.S. college or university.
+Open to undergraduate or graduate university students from any accredited U.S. college or university.
 Minimum 2.5 GPA required (exceptions considered after submission of a petition).

 Linda Samson Talleur, Lecturer in Letterpress Printing, earned her MFA in the Book Arts from the University of Alabama in 1986.
 She was subsequently awarded a Fulbright Fellowship to Verona, Italy where she studied under Master Printer Alessandro Zanella.
 She currently teaches at the University of Kansas and publishes limited editions under the imprint La Ginestra.